Architectural Acoustics Consultant?! Who is He?

 Anyone who desires to construct an acoustically sensitive space, such as a:

-• a quiet bedroom
+• A quiet bedroom

 • a home theatre